 The Rabbinic Ordination Honors Program requires the students to master the text as well as arrive at the Halachic ruling by analyzing the Code, with all its commentaries.
-The first semester focuses on the text of Shulchan Aruch Yoreh Deia Part I. These texts include the study of the Tractate of Chullin, Chapters Kol Habasar and Gid Hanashe, encompassing the Laws of Bosar

-B'cholav, Taaruvos and Malicha.
-This is studied in great depth combined with the study of Tur, Bais Yossef and Darkei Moshe, followed by the Machaber, Ramah, Shach and Taz and other later commentaries such as Pri Megadim, Rabbi Akivah Eger, Gilyon Maharsha, Chavas Da'as, Dagul Mirvava, Pischei Teshuva, Be'ar Heiteiv etc.
+The first semester focuses on the text of Shulchan Aruch Yoreh Deia Part I. These texts include the study of the Tractate of Chullin, Chapters Kol Habasar and Gid Hanashe, encompassing the Laws of Bosar B'cholav, Taaruvos and Malicha.
+This is studied in great depth combined with the study of Tur, Bais Yosef and Darkei Moshe, followed by the Machaber, Ramah, Shach and Taz and other later commentaries such as Pri Megadim, Rabbi Akivah Eger, Gilyon Maharsha, where applicable.

+Chavas Da'as, Dagul Mirvava, Pischei Teshuva, Be'ar Heiteiv and the Mishna Berura

-L341B Rabbinic Honors Jewish Law
+L341B Rabbinic Honors Jewish Law 5 Credits

-The second semester focuses on the text of Shulchan Aruch Orach Chaim, Part II.
+The second semester focuses on the text of Shulchan Aruch Orach Chaim, Part I.

 The students are required to master the Laws of Shabbos.
 These texts include the study of the Tractate of Shabbos.
-It is studied in great depth combined with the study of Tur, Bais Yossef and Darkei Moshe, followed by the Machaber, Ramah, Shach and Taz and other later commentaries such as Pri Megadim, Rabbi Akivah Eger, Gilyon Maharsha, Chavas Da'as, Dagul
+It is studied in great depth combined with the study of Tur, Bais Yosef and Darkei Moshe, followed by the Machaber, Ramah, and the Mishna Berura.

+Shach and Taz and other later commentaries such as Pri Megadim, Rabbi Akivah

-Mirvava, Pischei Teshuva, Be'ar Heiteiv etc.
+Eger, Gilyon Maharsha, Chavas Da'as, Dagul Mirvava, Pischei Teshuva, Be'ar Heiteiv